stack-auth/auth-proxy/README.md

 ## Setup

-First, create your API keys on the [Stack Auth Dashboard](https://app.stack-auth.com) and retrieve your environment variables.
+First, create your API keys on the [Stack Auth Dashboard](https://app.stack-auth.com).
 Note that Stack Auth is open-source and can be self-hosted; more details are available [here](https://github.com/stack-auth/stack).

+Then, start your server on port `<server-port>` and run the proxy server with the following command:

 ```sh
 docker run \